furqan-shah2/ML-classification-numerical-data/index.md

-Predicting EPL Full-Time Result using Random Forest
+Machine Learning: Predicting EPL Results using Bettings Odds
 ================
-Your Name
+Furqan Shah
+2024-10-08

-## Introduction
+# Introduction

-In this tutorial, I will demonstrate how to use betting odds data from various companies to predict the Full-Time Result (FTR) of English Premier League (EPL) matches.
-The possible outcomes are: - **H**: Home win - **D**: Draw - **A**: Away win

-This is a simplified example where the primary objective is to showcase how to implement a classification model using numerical data.
-Accuracy is not the main focus here.
-We do not take into account team effects, time effects, year effects, or any other additional contextual factors that could improve the model’s predictive performance.

-**The purpose** of this tutorial is to help you understand how the code works so you can adopt it and tailor it to fit your specific needs.
-You can apply this method to a wide range of research problems, such as classifying narratives into different themes or tones in accounting reports.
+This tutorial demonstrates machine learning classification using numerical data in the context of the English Premier League (EPL).
+We predict the full-time result (Home win, Draw, Away win) based on betting odds and compare their predictive power.
+The focus is on showing how to implement a classification model, not on achieving high accuracy.
+Team effects, time effects, and other contextual factors are not considered.

 ## Step 1: Load and Install Required Libraries

+In this first step, we ensure that the necessary libraries are installed.
+I recommend running this code as it will install any missing packages before proceeding with the tutorial.

 ``` r
 # Install necessary libraries if they aren't already installed